D.C. chefs raising money to fight racism have possibly created the world’s biggest bake sale

-On the first day they put the word out on social media, 100 chefs signed up to bake.
+On the first day they put the word out on social media, 100 chefs signed up.

 “Calling all bakers, chefs, home bakers & cooks,” reads the Instagram post, which went up June 4.
 “We are armed to fight racism with the tools we know how to utilize, our FOOD.”